|

 Look, gasped Eowyn, it is true!

-Here and there, the advancing warriors were disappearing behind
+The advancing warriors were shrouding themselves, disappearing

-air and floating towards the barricade.
-Eowyn narrowed her eyes,
+rising several feet into the air and floating towards the

-trying to make sense of what she was seeing.
-Aim for the
+she was seeing.
+Aim for the centre of each cloud,

-centre of each cloud, she shouted.
-Do not let the
+she shouted.
+Do not let the flyers cross the wall!

 We cannot see the centres, my lady, said Alfgar,